Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 Shoot for around nine out of ten separation moments being under threshold.
 If that feels like a daunting task, you’re probably picturing moments that are too big.
 Remember, most training moments should be tiny.
 Microscopic, even.

-So that’s how the strategy looks on paper.
+So that’s how step one looks on paper.
 Now let’s talk about real life

 You can’t always keep the puppy below threshold.